JuliaPerf/MCAnalyzer.jl/README.md

 # MCAnalyzer
 [![Build Status](https://travis-ci.org/vchuravy/MCAnalyzer.jl.svg?branch=master)](https://travis-ci.org/vchuravy/MCAnalyzer.jl)

-`MCAnalyzer.jl` provides a interface to the [*Intel Architecture Code Analyzer*](https://software.intel.com/en-us/articles/intel-architecture-code-analyzer) and [*LLVM MCA*](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) for Julia functions.
+`MCAnalyzer.jl` provides a interface to the [*LLVM MCA*](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) for Julia functions.

-## Installation

-First manually install `iaca` from https://software.intel.com/en-us/articles/intel-architecture-code-analyzer and then install this package.
-If `iaca` is not on your path set the environment variable `IACA_PATH=...` to point to the `iaca` binary that you downloaded from Intel.

 ## Usage

 `MCAnalyzer.jl` provides the two functions `mark_start` and `mark_end`  both will insert some special markers into you code.
-`iaca` will then analyse the generated object file and only analyse the parts in between the two markers.
+`llvm-mca` will then analyse the generated assembly and only analyse the parts in between the two markers.

-To invoke `iaca` on a specific method that has been annotated use `analyze(func, tt)` where `tt` is a tuple of types that gives the type signature of the method.
+To invoke `llvm-mca` on a specific method that has been annotated use `analyze(func, tt)` where `tt` is a tuple of types that gives the type signature of the method.

 ### Supported architectures